Masood Khan Lambasts India Over New Domicile Rule In IOJK - UrduPoint

 Masood Khan Lambasts India Over New Domicile Rule In IOJK

-Sardar Masood Khan, President Azad Jammu and Kashmir, has strongly condemned India’s move whereby non-local people, predominantly Hindus from India , will be given domicile in the Indian Occupied Jammu and Kashmir (IOJK), a disputed state
+President Azad Jammu and Kashmir Sardar Masood Khan Thursday strongly condemned India's move whereby non-local people, predominantly Hindus from India , will be given domicile in the Indian Occupied Jammu and Kashmir (IOJK), a disputed state

 This new rule will replace the rights of indigenous Kashmiris under Article 35-A of the Indian Constitution that covered permanent residence, education, employment and acquisition of property.